 In Spokane County, the legal description is kept on file in the Assessor's Office at the Spokane County Courthouse, 1116 West Broadway, Spokane, Washington, 99201.
 The chain of title, book and page reference to the title are not necessary.
-The legal description can also be found online at the Assessor's website: http://www.spokanecounty.org/pubpadal/.
+The legal description can also be found online at the Spokane County Assessor's website.